Beirut–Rafic Hariri International Airport: East and West Wing

 Each wing contains its own departure gates, as well as two cafés (one of which features a smoking section), a newsstand, a tourism shop, and smaller duty-free shopping areas in each wing.
 The East Wing, which opened in 1998, has gates 1–12 and the West Wing, which opened in 2002, has gates 13–23.
 Gates 2 and 3 are dual jetway gates for large aircraft.
 Gates 4 and 22 are bus boarding gates, however these are almost never used.
 The only way to move from one wing to the next is through the main terminal.

 Passenger services

 The airport also includes banks, a post office, massage chairs, prayer rooms, and a tourist information centre.
-The airport is the first in the region to offer 5G wireless internet services available for free for 2 hours.
+The airport was the first in the region to offer 5G wireless internet services available for free for 2 hours.